TomerGamerTV/UAT-Global-Server/README.md

 welp got conscripted.
 For 2 years+ updates will slow down greatly now.
 I get free time on Saturdays only now (updates not guaranteed on Saturdays.)

-November 2nd.
-going into the forest for about a week.
-Won't be here to reply to issues.Thank you for your understanding.

 ### please read the readme before opening a issue

 ## New user?
 [Read this to improve your runs](#training-settings-guide)